ayushporwal01/Alarm-App/README.md

 # ⏰ Alarm App

 A simple and clean alarm app built using **HTML, CSS, and JavaScript**.
-This project helps you set multiple alarms, toggle them on/off, delete individual alarms, and clear all with ease — complete with a real-time clock and audio alert.,
+This project helps you set multiple alarms, toggle them on/off, delete individual alarms, and clear all with ease — complete with a real-time clock and audio alert.

 ## 🚀 Features